- Info

 I find that understanding this challenge, which I describe in Contact Improv As a Way of Moving, can be quite helpful in finding your orientation in CI, and helpful in navigating the dynamics of collaboration in many other situations, as well.
 It can be useful not only in improvisation, but also in work and other collaboration contexts where more of material consequence is at stake, hence there is less latitude to freely experiment.

-For these reasons, and others, I deeply appreciate these practices, and love to share them.
+For these and other reasons I deeply appreciate these practices, and love to share them.

 Recent Dance and Dance Organizing Activities